 Jeff Buckley’s Les Paul (Copy)

-When Jeff was 14 years old, he received a Paul guitar as a birthday present from his mother and his stepfather.
+When Jeff was around 13 or 14 years old, he received a Paul guitar as a birthday present from his mother and his stepfather.

 Then when he was about 14 (1980), for his birthday, he asked for [this part cuts of during the video, so it’s not positive that these are exact words] a guitar, a real guitar.
 And that’s when we all chipped in to get him the Les Paul.Jeff Buckley – Everybody Here Wants You Documentary (5:30)

 I got an electric guitar at thirteen – a black Les Paul copy that sounded pretty good.
 Yes, that’s how it started…The Oppressive Lightness of Being Crazy, Gitarre & Bass, October, 1995